licenseware/licenseware-sdk-v2/readme.md

         return {'status': 'success', 'message': 'Quota within limits'}, 200

-    # If necessary you can overwrite the way
-    # validation of filenames and file binary it's done
+    # If necessary you can overwrite the way validation of filenames and file binary it's done
-    # Bellow functions are available for overwrite

     # def get_filenames_response(self, flask_request):
-    # responsible for validating filenames and returning a json reponse, status code
+    # responsible for validating filenames and returning a json response, status code
     # ...

     # def get_file_objects_response(self, flask_request):
-    #   responsible for validating filenames, their contents and returning a json reponse, status code
+    #   responsible for validating filenames, their contents and returning a json response, status code
     # ...